Hisense C1 Projector Review

 Differences Between Sizes And Variants

 The Hisense C1 is a good lifestyle projector for those seeking a relatively portable room-to-room projector to watch movies and TV shows.
-Though it's missing features like optical zoom or a gaming mode, it supports Dolby Vision, and its triple laser design produces vibrant colors and a fairly bright image.
+Although it lacks features like optical zoom or a gaming mode, it supports Dolby Vision, and its triple laser design produces vibrant colors and a fairly bright image.
 It's also relatively compact and has auto-adjustment features, making it a good fit for smaller spaces or room-to-room usage.
 However, as it doesn't have optical zoom, you'll ideally need to physically adjust its placement to get the best image for your screen.
-Still, it offers excellent value for those seeking an all-in-one home theater solution at this price point.
+For gaming, it's limited: capped at 60Hz with ~39 ms input lag, and no 120Hz, so it's fine for casual single-player, not for anything timing-sensitive.
+Still, overall, it offers excellent value for those seeking an all-in-one home theater solution at this price point.

 See our recommendations for the best projectors for home theater and the best home projectors.
 If you're looking for something more general, look up our list of the best projectors instead.